codingJang/ml-in-toto/README.md

 # c2pa-in-toto

-Can we use c2pa to authenticate datasets in secure machine-learning workflows?
+Can we use c2pa to authenticate datasets and models in secure machine-learning workflows?